sdgamboa/taxPProValidation/README.md

 ### Version log

-Use these logs in addition of the commits.
-The version is important here because it is referenced in the `waldonlab/bugphyzz` package.
+Use these logs in addition to the commits.
+The version is important here because it is referenced in `waldonlab/bugphyzz/inst/scripts/README.md`.

 ### Logs